robot-com/oss/packages/reliable-backend-framework/README.md

 While using the RBF client is the easiest way to interact with your backend, any NATS-compatible client can send messages.
 To do so, you must adhere to the following contract:

 *   **Subject:** The NATS subject is a combination of the queue name and the operation path.
-For a mutation with `queueName: 'jobs'` and `path: 'users.create'`, the subject would be `jobs.users.create`.
+For a mutation with a queue with subject `jobs` and `path: 'users.create'`, the subject would be `jobs.users.create`.
 For a path with params like `'posts.update.$postId'`, a concrete subject would be `jobs.posts.update.123`.
 *   **Headers:**
-    *   `RBF-Request-Id`: A unique identifier for this specific request (e.g., a UUID).
+    *   `Request-Id`: A unique identifier for this specific request (e.g., a UUID).
 This is crucial for idempotency.
     *   `Content-Type`: Optional.
 If not provided, the payload is assumed to be `application/json`.
-*   **Reply-To:** If you expect a response (as is typical for queries and mutations), you must set the NATS `reply-to` field to a subject the client is subscribed to.
-RBF will publish the result or error to this subject.
+    *   `Reply-To`: Optional.
+When the request ends, it will publish its result to the given NATS subject.
 *   **Payload:** The body of the message should be the JSON-stringified input object.

 ## 6. Roadmap & Future Directions